ACT website

 Why Not Cut-and-Cover in Chevy Chase?

-In the past, some political candidates have advocated "cut-and-cover" construction for the Chevy Chase portion of the Purple Line.
+In the past, some political candidates have advocated “cut-and-cover” construction for this portion of the Purple Line.
 This is a method of underground construction in which a trench is excavated from the surface, the rail line is built in the trench, and a roof is built over the trench.
-This method of underground construction, while still much more expensive than building at grade, is usually considered less expensive than deep tunnel boring.
-However, site-specific conditions in the Chevy Chase section of the Purple Line may create additional problems with cut-and-cover construction above and beyond the cost:

 1. The trench must be wider than the tracks because side walls are required.
 Tree roots can extend under at-grade railroad tracks but are blocked by cut-and-cover tunnels.
 For these reasons, cut-and-cover construction in a wooded area like the Georgetown Branch right of way will cut down more trees than surface construction.